Weronika-Przedworska/shrimp-database/README.md

 ### Shrimp Tank Database

-Welcome to my final project.
+Welcome to my final project (version v1.0.0)

 I created this basic Django web application to help me manage my aquarium, which currently contains mainly *neocaridina davidi* (red cherry shrimp).
 Most aquarium owners regularly test water parameters with a test kit that measure levels of ammonia, nitrates, nitrites, etc. in the water.
 I usually write down those measurements on a piece of paper, but this webapp should make things easier going forward.